Updike Prize for Student Type Design

-* Due to Covid-19, virtual research visits are acceptable for the 2021 prize.
+* Virtual research visits are acceptable for the 2021 prize.
+Make an appointment here.

 Applications are due in September of every other year and accepted on a rolling basis.
 The current deadline is 5:00 PM, 10 September 2021.
 Applications may be submitted by email to email@example.com or by mail to:

 Providence, RI, 02903

 - A type specimen with a representative character set, submitted as a pdf of up to four pages and designed to be printed at either 11"x17" or 8.5”x11”.

 - A 250-500 word essay describing the typeface as well as the designer’s use of the Updike Collection and the role it played in the development of the typeface.